andrebianchessi/msc/thesis/chapters/03_literature_review/literature_review_3.md

 #### Mutate {.unnumbered}

-At this stage, we apply random mutations to only the children which were created (which is called *elitism*). *Elitism* his guarantees that the fittest creatures from one iteration of the algorithm are either just as fit or less fit than the fittest ones from the next iteration of the algorithm.
+At this stage, we apply random mutations to only the children which were created (which is called *elitism*). *Elitism* guarantees that the fittest creatures from one iteration of the algorithm are either just as fit or less fit than the fittest ones from the next iteration of the algorithm.

 We implemented uniform random mutation, which means that to perform a mutation we do the following: